Stevepetoskey/TinyPixelPlanetsPublic/README.md

 Tiny Pixel Planets is a Terraria like sandbox game in space.
 Tiny Pixel Planet uses Godot 3.5.1

-For release pakages go to https://sp-possibilities.itch.io/tiny-pixel-planets
+For release packages go to https://sp-possibilities.itch.io/tiny-pixel-planets

 All features from Title Update 1 can be found here: [TU1 Features](https://sp-possibilities.itch.io/tiny-pixel-planets/devlog/422986/tiny-pixel-planets-major-update)